Felonies

 • Vehicular manslaughter – Punishable by up to 10 years in prison or a fine of up to $5,000, or both.

-• Sex crimes – Including rape, sexual assault, or child sexual abuse, carrying penalties ranging from 25 years to life in prison.
+• Sex crimes – Including rape, sexual assault, or child sexual abuse, with penalties up to life in prison and mandatory minimums of 25 years or more in certain aggravated circumstances.

 • Carjacking – Up to 30 years in prison.

 • Theft, burglary, and robbery – Penalties vary by offense.
 Robbery carries up to 15 years in prison (§ 3-402).
-First-degree burglary is punishable by up to 20 years (§ 6-202), while theft penalties depend on the property’s value under § 7-104, with harsher punishment for higher-value amounts.
+First-degree burglary is punishable by up to 20 years (§ 6-202), and theft penalties depend on the value of the property under § 7-104, with harsher punishment for higher-value amounts.

 • Aggravated assault – Up to 25 years in prison.